logicmonitor/lm-telemetry-sdk-dotnet/README.md

 To disable lm auto resource detection, set the `DISABLE_RESOURCE_DETECTION` variable to `1`.
 Default value is `0`.

 ### Instumented libraries and framework
-To use specific instrumentations, set the `OTEL_DOTNET_TRACER_INSTRUMENTATIONS` environment variable.
+To use specific instrumentations, set the `OTEL_DOTNET_AUTO_ENABLED_INSTRUMENTATIONS` environment variable.
 Following are currently supported instrumentation libraries and frameworks.

 | ID | Library | Instrumentation type |
 |-|-|-|